-Branding should be purposefully integrated into all aspects of your business, from the way the phone is answered to the way you sell and deliver your products and services.
+Branding should be purposefully integrated into all aspects of your business, from how the phone is answered to how you sell and deliver your products and services.

 You don't have to be a huge company to pay attention to branding.
 They spend billions because their market is HUGE.
 How big is your target market if you focused on the most ideal customers?

 Define Rebranding: Rebranding is a healthy realignment process that every successful business will eventually go through.
 Rebranding is a process you undertake when you have either outgrown or pivoted in a way that your current brand and it's infrastructure no longer fits.

 Rebranding should not be thought of as a surface task.
 It is not tweaking your logo and updating your color palette.
 Just like repainting your front door is not remodeling your home.

 Rebranding is about taking the opportunity to evaluate, research, rethink, and revitalize the foundation of who you are as a business and how you market your company.

 Simply put, it is about finding the goodies that live within your company, the who, what, why and how of the value you create for customers.
 Taking that raw research, polishing it up, wrapping it in words and visuals to create a brand personality, then applying that to everything.